 - 20,000 to 30,000 IUs in tanned people

 - 8,000 to 10,000 IUs in dark skinned people

-Research studies have revealed preliminary links between sunlight as a potential treatment for a number of conditions.
+Research studies have revealed preliminary links between sunlight as a potential treatment for several other conditions.
 These include:

-However, more research needs to be conducted before sunlight can be a conclusive treatment for these and other conditions.
+However, more studies need to be conducted before researchers can conclude that sunlight can be a treatment for these and other conditions.

-While there are lots of good reasons to get sun for mood, the sun’s rays do have ultraviolet (UV) radiation.
-The sun’s rays can penetrate the skin and damage cell DNA.
+While there are a lot of good reasons to get sun, the sun emits ultraviolet (UV) radiation.
+UV radiation can penetrate the skin and damage cell DNA.
 This can lead to skin cancer.

-According to the World Health Organization, getting anywhere from 5 to 15 minutes of sunlight on your arms, hands, and face two to three times a week is enough to enjoy the vitamin D-boosting benefits of sun.
-Note that the sun actually has to penetrate the skin — wearing sunscreen and/or clothing over the skin won’t result in vitamin D production.
+According to WHO, getting anywhere from 5 to 15 minutes of sunlight on your arms, hands, and face 2-3 times a week is enough to enjoy the vitamin D-boosting benefits of the sun.
+Note that the sun must penetrate the skin.
+Wearing sunscreen or clothing over your skin won’t result in vitamin D production.

-If you’re going to be outside for more than a brief 15-minute period, it’s a good idea to protect your skin.
-You can do that by applying a sunscreen with a sun protection factor of at least 15.
+But if you’re going to be outside for more than 15 minutes, it’s a good idea to protect your skin.
+You can do that by applying sunscreen with a sun protection factor (SPF) of at least 15.
 Wearing a protective hat and shirt can also help.

-Because excess sun exposure is linked with increased skin cancer risk, refrain from staying outside too long without sunscreen.
-If you’re going to be outside longer than 15 minutes or so, you’ll need a sunscreen with an SPF of at least 15.
+Because excess sun exposure is linked with increased skin cancer risk, don’t stay outside too long without sunscreen.
+If you’re going to be outside for longer than 15 minutes or so, you’ll need a sunscreen with an SPF of at least 15.